putriayu101/Retail-Sales-Analysis---SQL-PostgreSQL-Tableau/README.md

 10. cogs
 11. total_Sale
 <br>
-* **Note** *: Dataset source and schema were initially guided by the reference video below, with additional modifications and expanded analysis done independently.
+📝NOTE: Dataset source and schema were initially guided by the reference video below, with additional modifications and expanded analysis done independently.
 <br>
 <br>
-🎯**Objective**
+## 🎯Objective
 <br>
 This project answers key business question such as:  SQL Analysis (PostgreSQL)
 <br>